 Prior to the full automation of vehicles, technology exists to potentially incorporate upcoming vehicle procurements that can improve safety and operations for transit vehicles, including lanekeep assist, automatic braking, and pedestrian warning systems.

-KEY ELEMENTS

-Elements that Community Transit will focus on with any form of technological expansion will ensure that the agency provides services that are:

-PREDICTIVE: Incorporating data and other information to make recommendations to travelers.
+KEY ELEMENTS Elements that Community Transit will focus on with any form of technological expansion will ensure that the agency provides services that are: - PREDICTIVE: Incorporating data and other information to make recommendations to travelers. - PERSONALIZED: Recognizing patterns that are unique to each rider to help address individualized mobility needs. - AUTOMATED: Connecting services and operational elements to increase efficiency. - RENEWABLE: Implementing capital investments that can adapt as newer technology emerges.

-PERSONALIZED:

-Recognizing patterns that are unique to each rider to help address individualized mobility needs.

-AUTOMATED:

-Connecting services and operational elements to increase efficiency.

-RENEWABLE:

-Implementing capital investments that can adapt as newer technology emerges.

-Funding

-This chapter describes how Community Transit will fund the Journey 2050 System Plan over the next 25+ years.
+Funding This chapter describes how Community Transit will fund the Journey 2050 System Plan over the next 25+ years.
+FUNDING 6 EXISTING REVENUE Revenue to fund operations and capital expenses is generated by multiple sources.

-6 FUNDING

-EXISTING REVENUE

-Revenue to fund operations and capital expenses is generated by multiple sources.
 A 1.2% retail sales tax is applied to all sales within the Public Transportation Benefit Area (PTBA) in Snohomish County.
 Other revenue sources include grants, fares, and revenue from contracted service with Sound Transit, as shown in Figure 20.
 Sales tax makes up the largest portion of operating revenue, contributing about 75% to operations, followed by operating grants from federal, state, and local sources.
 Sales tax has historically grown an average of 9% over the past decade (with an average annual population growth rate of 1.7%).
 While the COVID-19 pandemic had major impacts on travel patterns and the economy, taxable retail sales in Snohomish County increased substantially during 2021 and 2022, leading to local sales tax collections that exceeded projections in both years.

-EXISTING EXPENSES

-Historically, operating expenses have increased at a similar rate as operating revenues.
+EXISTING EXPENSES Historically, operating expenses have increased at a similar rate as operating revenues.
 For the 2024 budget, operating expenses are forecast to increase by 11.7%.
 This accounts for the cost of new service and the addition of Innovative Services.
 Transfers to capital and other reserves are planned to decrease by 30%.
-One-time stimulus funds received during the 2020 - 2022 timeframe allowed for the addition to reserves for sustainability, base expansion, and new technologies such as zero emissions technology.
+One-time stimulus funds received during the 2020 2022 timeframe allowed for the addition to reserves for sustainability, base expansion, and new technologies such as zero emissions technology.
 A significant percentage of operating expenses are wages and benefits, which account for about 60% of operating expenses.
 Increases in labor costs combined with the need to hire additional direct staff to deliver service are driving higher than usual growth in labor costs in the short term.

-Figure 20.
-Major Sources of Operating and Non-Operating Revenue (Millions)

-Source: Community Transit, Adopted Budget, 2023
+YOU MUST PAY BEFORE BOARDING

+To Pay, Tap ORCA Card on Reader Below

+RCA Card once

+TAP ORCA HERE

+orca

+CHAPTER